European Factors to Watch-Flat start eyed as sales updates disappoint

 * Signing of a reseller agreement with marketing web agency Images & Mots Source text for Eikon: Further company coverage:

-LONDON, April 15 European stocks were seen opening steady on Tuesday as the threat of costly sanctions against Russia and disappointing sales updates from bellwether companies such as cosmetics group L'Oreal and food company Nestle capped appetite for shares.
+LONDON, April 15 European stocks were seen opening flat on Tuesday as disappointing sales updates from bellwether companies such as cosmetics group L'Oreal and drugs firm Roche put a lid on investor sentiment, which had been boosted by strong U.S. data the previous day.

-At 0630 GMT, futures for the Euro STOXX 50, Britain's FTSE 100 , Germany's DAX and France's CAC were between 0.1 percent lower and 0.1 percent higher.
+Financial spreadbetters expected Britain's FTSE 100 to open 1 to 2 points lower and France's CAC 40 to open 1 to 2 points higher, both flat in percentage terms, while Germany's DAX was seen edging 8 points higher, or 0.1 percent.

-U.S. stocks closed higher on Monday and Japanese shares bounced from six-month lows overnight after strong U.S. retail sales data helped calm nerves despite a resurgence of tensions in Ukraine.
+Asian shares edged higher on Tuesday after upbeat U.S. data helped Wall Street bounce from a sharp selloff in recent days, though tensions in Ukraine tempered demand for riskier assets.

-French cosmetics group L'Oreal and foods giant Nestle's both undershot market expectations with their first-quarter sales but pledged they would return to top-line growth in the coming quarters.
+Adverse currency moves weighed on first-quarter sales at Roche Holding AG , which came in slightly below the average analyst forecast in a Reuters poll despite a healthy uptake of its new cancer medicines.

-Adverse currency moves weighed on first-quarter sales at Roche Holding AG , which came in slightly below the average analyst forecast despite a healthy uptake of its new cancer medicines.
+French cosmetics group L'Oreal, shares in which rallied nearly 10 percent in the past month, also undershot market expectations with its first-quarter sales but pledged it would return to top-line growth in the second quarter.

-Shares in L'Oreal rose nearly 10 percent in the past month, leaving room for some profit-taking after the disappointing update.
-Analysts at Barclays, however, recommended sticking with the stock and bet on better numbers in the month to come.
+"While shares have bounced off recent lows, we expect sequential operational improvement this year and reiterate our Overweight stance," analysts at Barclays wrote in a note.

-"While shares have bounced off recent lows, we expect sequential operational improvement this year and reiterate our 'Overweight' stance," the analysts wrote in a note.
+Nestle's first-quarter sales also missed consensus expectations, hit among other factors by still subdued consumer sentiment in Europe, although the maker of Nescafe expects revenue growth to pick up in coming quarters.

-Austrialian-listed shares in Rio Tinto's were flat after the global miner said it remained on track to meet its full-year target despite an 8 percent drop in first-quarter iron ore shipments, which it blamed on weather-related disruptions in Australia and Canada.
+Austrialian-listed shares in Rio Tinto's edged higher after the global miner said it remained on track to meet its full-year target despite an 8 percent drop in first-quarter shipments, which it blamed on weather-related disruptions in Australia and Canada.

 Europe bourses in 2014: link.reuters.com/pad95v